• FAQ's – Archival Storage Boxes

 3. Handle Photos Carefully

-• Use clean, dry hands or cotton gloves to avoid oils or fingerprints.
+• Use clean, dry hands or cotton or nitrile gloves to avoid oils or fingerprints.

 • Label boxes clearly using the embossed labeling areas on Archival Methods boxes.